Valuing a Used Car Dealership

 One of the primary value drivers of a car dealership is the location and condition of the used car dealership.
 Car dealerships with prime real estate in high-traffic locations receive higher valuations.
 In addition, how up-to-date and well-kept the facility is can also impact the value.

 The next largest factor impacting the value of a used car dealership is the economic state.
 The automotive industry is dependent on the national economy as well as to a large degree the local economy of the auto dealer.
 The economic condition of both will impact the operations and profitability of the used car dealership.
 A valuation expert will analyze the current economy when valuing the car dealership.
-This includes current oil prices, interest rates, tax incentives, among other factors.
+This includes current oil prices, interest rates, and tax incentives, among other factors.

-Many car dealership’s primary sources of revenue are through parts and services.
+Many car dealerships’ primary sources of revenue are through parts and services.
 As such, the number of service bays available plays a large part.
 Creating recurring revenue streams through servicing can be unbelievably valuable and an essential part of a car dealership.

 Competition from online platforms as well as new car dealers is ever-increasing.
 The used car dealership market has low barriers to entry as such, it is an extremely competitive, fragmented, and saturated market.
 Most anyone can open a used car dealership.
 When valuing a used car dealership, the analyst will assess the competition and how your car dealership operates compared to similar car dealerships.
+Get started with a business valuation by scheduling a free consultation with Peak Business Valuation.

 Type of Transactions